Learn more about everolimus (Afinitor), including what it is, how it's given and its side effects.

 Tell your treatment team about any prescribed or over-the-counter medicines you’re taking.

-If a healthcare professional (such as your GP or dentist) prescribes you a new drug, you should tell them you’re taking everolimus.
+If a healthcare professional (such as your GP or dentist) prescribes you a new drug, tell them you’re taking everolimus.

-Ask for advice from your specialist before taking any herbal medicines or supplements.
+Ask your treatment team before taking any herbal medicines or supplements.

 Everolimus contains lactose.
-If you know you’re lactose intolerant discuss this with your treatment team first.
+If you know you’re lactose intolerant tell your treatment team before treatment begins.

 Sex, contraception and pregnancy

-The effect on fertility is not known but it’s thought that everolimus may decrease this.
-You may want to talk to your treatment team about fertility preservation before starting treatment.
+You can talk to your treatment team about any possible fertility preservation options before starting treatment.

 Breastfeeding

-You’ll be advised not to breastfeed during treatment and for at least two weeks after your last dose of everolimus.
-This is because there is a chance your baby may absorb the drug through your breast milk, which might cause harm.
+You’ll be advised not to breastfeed during treatment and for at least 2 weeks after your last dose of everolimus.
+This is because there’s a chance your baby may absorb the drug through your breast milk, which might cause harm.

 If you’re planning a holiday or need to travel overseas, check with your treatment team first.